ancient-military-history

 Dependence on Close Quarters

-These issues meant that the corvus was most effective when used in a fleet action where many ships could engage simultaneously, overwhelming the enemy.
+These issues meant that the corvus was most effective in a fleet action where many ships could engage simultaneously, overwhelming the enemy.
 It was less useful for raiding, patrolling, or fighting in confined waters.

 The Decline of the Corvus: From Innovation to Obsolescence